Request Free Sample ×

 Market Segment Insights

-By Customer Demographics: Affluent Individuals (Largest) vs. Business Travelers (Fastest-Growing)
+By Customer Demographics: Affluent Individuals (Largest) vs. Millennials (Fastest-Growing)

-By Service Type: Full-Service Hotels (Largest) vs. Boutique Hotels (Fastest-Growing)
+By Service Type: Full-Service Hotels (Largest) vs. Resort Hotels (Fastest-Growing)

 Full-Service Hotels (Dominant) vs. Resort Hotels (Emerging)